Design

 For details, see Create steps by inspecting your application.

-You can also use Aviator to automatically generate a script from an existing manual test.
-For details, see Automate manual tests with Aviator.
+You can also use Aviator to automatically generate scripts from existing manual tests, or even from a feature description and video.
+For details, see Generate Codeless tests with Aviator.

 3. Customize your script and step settings to optimize object identification in the runtime.